 New Jersey Vaccination Learning Network Looks to Carry Insights Beyond the Pandemic

-Since the initial rollout of the national COVID-19 vaccination campaign in December 2020, New Jersey Health Initiatives (NJHI) has been working with state leaders and community-based partners and service providers to design a multi-faceted strategy to vaccinate hard-to-reach New Jerseyans.
+Since the initial phase of the national COVID-19 vaccination campaign in December 2020, New Jersey Health Initiatives (NJHI) has been working with state leaders and community-based partners and service providers to design a multi-faceted strategy to vaccinate hard-to-reach New Jerseyans.
 As part of this strategy, a number of communities have developed models for leveraging trust to engage local influencers in outreach efforts and to take the vaccine to individuals and families experiencing homelessness, homebound residents, seniors and other vulnerable populations.
 These nonprofits and service providers have come together as the New Jersey Vaccination Learning Network, where they share their accomplishments, lessons learned and challenges with each other, with NJHI and the state, to benefit every eligible New Jerseyan who is interested in taking the COVID-19 vaccine.
 Six months since its inception, the Network continues to expand, both in size and in envisioning opportunities to build on this work more broadly and ensure no one is left behind.

 The timeline below highlights pivotal moments for COVID-19 vaccination efforts throughout the state, as experienced by the partners in the NJ Vaccination Learning Network.
 Select news coverage and milestones are featured in the graphic to the right.